anna-marie-vos/Python-introduction/README.md

 * or: python --version

 ### terminal inline testing
-* to test some code in the terminal type: python
+* to test some code in the terminal type: python3
 * to exit type: ctrl+D